-ARTICLE 9 - HOLIDAYS
+ARTICLE 10 - HOLIDAYS

-- 1) Employees shall be paid for the following holidays whether or not they work on said days: New Year's Day; Lincoln's Birthday; Washington's Birthday; Memorial Day; Independence Day; Labor Day; Indigenous Peoples' Day; Veterans' Day; Martin Luther King's Birthday; Thanksgiving Day; the day after Thanksgiving; and Christmas Day.
+- 1) Employees shall be paid for the following holidays whether or not they work on said days: New Year's Day; Lincoln's Birthday; Washington's Birthday; Memorial Day; Juneteenth; Independence Day; Labor Day; Indigenous Peoples' Day; Veterans' Day; Martin Luther King's Birthday; Thanksgiving Day; and the day after Thanksgiving.
+Christmas Eve and Christmas Day shall be floating holidays.
 On Election Day, one (1) half-day's time shall be granted for all Employees, whether or not they shall be eligible to vote.
 If any enumerated holiday falls on a Sunday, it shall be observed on the following Monday.
 If any enumerated holiday falls on a Saturday, it shall be observed on the preceding Friday. - 2) No Employee shall be required to work on a holiday, without the Employee's consent.
-The Union's consent shall also be required except in case of an emergency.

-3) Each Employee shall work the first four (4) hours of the Employee's regular schedule, without interruption for lunch, on Christmas Eve and New Year's Eve, but shall be paid for a full day's work.
+The Union's consent shall also be required except in case of an emergency. - 3) Each Employee shall work the first four (4) hours of the Employee's regular schedule, without interruption for lunch, on Christmas Eve and New Year's Eve, but shall be paid for a full day's work.

-ARTICLE 10 - VACATION
+ARTICLE 11 - VACATION